 I was an early adopter in the crowdfunding arena, having invested since late 2013, and many of you have reached out to me on the heels of the podcast interview wanting to know a few more details regarding which platforms I use and what my results have been, so I thought I would write this blog post to address these points.

-Out of the nine different sites I am currently on, I am going to highlight three platforms that have distinct profiles in terms of the types of deals they offer.
+Out of the nine different sites I am currently on, I am going to highlight a couple platforms that have distinct profiles in terms of the types of deals they offer.
 Each meets the following criteria:

 - The platform has been in existence for a minimum of three years.